argami/vending-machine/README.md

 # Notes:

+I think the code and git log will give a lot of insight of why/how i did X in this project.
+But to be sure i add some comments that might be of help:

 ## Some assumptions made:

 - Like in a real vending machine if the coin inserted isn't valid, and was able to put it inside, it will be returned immediately